anjalisilva/gateCounts/README.md

 ## Description

-`gateCounts` is an R package for calculating cumulative visitor counts, provided raw daily gate counts, gate directionality and gate counter maximum value.
-The package was developed for calculating cumulative visitor counts in libraries using daily gate counts.
-However, the package can be applied to calculate cumulative visitor counts from any setting.
+`gateCounts` is an R package for calculating daily, weekly, monthly, and cumulative visitor counts, provided raw daily gate counts, gate directionality, and gate counter maximum value.
+For details see below.

 ## Installation